-She has over a decade of experience working on legislative and policy advocacy and analysis, including as a legal fellow and counsel with several non-profits.
-She also served as Legislative Counsel in both the U.S. House of Representatives and the U.S. Senate, during which time her legislative portfolio included civil rights, judiciary, child welfare, health care, and education issues.
+She has written about the resegregation of public schools, discriminatory school discipline practices, Critical Race Theory, and resource equity.
+As a civil rights attorney with the NAACP Legal Defense and Educational Fund, Inc. (LDF), she worked with several campaigns and coalitions to leverage legislative and policy advocacy to advance equal educational opportunity.
+She has served as Legislative Counsel in both the U.S. House of Representatives and the U.S. Senate, during which time her legislative portfolio included child welfare, civil rights, health care, and education issues.

 George began her legal career as a Georgetown Law Women’s Law and Public Policy Fellow with the National Asian Pacific American Women’s Forum.
 She has previously served as Senior Counsel with the NAACP Legal Defense and Educational Fund, Inc., where she worked to reform discriminatory school discipline practices in partnership with member organizations of the Dignity in Schools Campaign.
 She also managed other state and federal education policy issues and worked to help secure provisions promoting positive and inclusive school climates in the Every Student Succeeds Act.
 She also served as a member of the Negotiated Rulemaking Committee for the law.
 As Legislative Counsel on Capitol Hill, she managed a legislative portfolio that included education, health care, immigration, judiciary, and civil rights issues.
 She has co-authored reports on Black girls and education, magnet schools, and the federal role and integration.
 She has published articles about the School-to-Prison Pipeline impacting students of color and policy interventions to help eliminate it.
 Prior to joining Georgetown, she served as a Senior Policy Advisor with the Learning Policy Institute where she co-led the Equitable Resources and Access team and worked disseminate evidence to help inform policies to address issues, including school segregation and school finance reform.